Skyrmion Jellyfish in Driven Chiral Magnets: Linear response for the driven skyrmion

 is fulfilled.
 Perturbatively expanding the $\tilde{c}^{(0,1)}_{m,k,\pm\omega}$'s analogously to the $c^{(0,1)}_{m,k,\pm\omega}$'s in \cref{eq:perturbativeExpansionCs}, we find

-and $\tilde{c}^{(0)}_{-1,\text{trans.},\pm\omega}=0$, with the $\tilde{c}^{(1)}_{\pm 1,\pm\omega}$'s given in \cref{eq:FirstOrderCorrectionsCtildeCoefficients}.
+and $\tilde{c}^{(0,1)}_{-1,\text{trans.},\pm\omega}=0$, with the $\tilde{c}^{(1)}_{\pm 1,k,\pm\omega}$'s given in \cref{eq:FirstOrderCorrectionsCtildeCoefficients}.
 To check that the integrands in all the $\tilde{c}^{(0,1)}$'s are now bounded, let us look at the $r\gg r_0$ limit of the $H_{-1}-b_0\sigma^z$ and $(b_0-H_{-1})\sigma^z$ operators found inside these expressions.
 Using $\lim_{r\gg r_0}H_{-1}=\mathds{1}b_0+\frac{2}{r^2}(\mathds{1}-\sigma^z)$ we have

-The presence of the $(\mathds{1}-\sigma^z)$ factor in both of these terms guarantees that the $f_{-1,\pm\omega}$ component, which was causing the problematic unbounded behaviour in \cref{eq:coefficientsCzerothOrder,eq:FirstOrderCorrectionsCcoefficients}, doesn't enter the integrand anymore at large $r$.
-Thus, as the integrands now vanish for $r\gtrsim r_0$ the $\tilde{c}^{(0,1)}_{\pm 1,\pm\omega}$'s coefficients are completely well-defined.
+The presence of the $(\mathds{1}-\sigma^z)$ factor in both of these terms guarantees that the $f_{-1,\pm\omega}$ component, which was causing the problematic unbounded behaviour in the integrands of \cref{eq:coefficientsCzerothOrder,eq:FirstOrderCorrectionsCcoefficients}, gets pushed out of the integrand at large $r$.
+This makes the integrands overall bounded, as they vanish for $r\gtrsim r_0$.
+Consequently, the $\tilde{c}^{(0,1)}_{\pm 1,\pm\omega}$'s coefficients are completely well-defined.